hrue/r-inla/gmrflib/taucs/src/README.txt

-T comes with no warranty whatsoever and is distributed under the GNU LGPL (Library or Lesser GNU Public Library).
+TAUCS comes with no warranty whatsoever and is distributed under the GNU LGPL (Library or Lesser GNU Public Library).
 The license is available in www.gnu.org.
-Alternatively, you can also elect to use T under the following -style license, which is simpler to understand than the LGPL:
+Alternatively, you can also elect to use TAUCS under the following UMFPACK-style license, which is simpler to understand than the LGPL:

-T Version 1.0, November 29, 2001.
+TAUCS Version 1.0, November 29, 2001.
 Copyright (c) 2001 by Sivan
 Toledo, Tel-Aviv Univesity, stoledo@tau.ac.il.
 All Rights Reserved.

 TAUCS License: Your use or distribution of TAUCS or any derivative